pivotalsoftware/ESarch/README.md

 # Building and Running the Axon Trader

 Clone this repository using `git` in the usual way and `cd` to it's directory in your terminal window.
-There you'll notice there is a folder for the `trader-app` microservice, a folder for the `trading-engine` microservice and a folder for the `trader-ui`  user interface (amongst others).
+There you'll notice there is a folder for the `trader-app` api, a folder for the `trading-engine` microservice and a folder for the `trader-ui`  user interface (amongst others).

-> You don't have to explore the code in these folders in order to run the Axon Trader application, but you might like to take a look later.
+> You don't have to explore the code in these folders in order to run the Axon Trader application, but you might want to take a look.

-To build and run the Axon Trader Reference application in your space on [Pivotal Web Services][6], read on.
-If you're using your enterprise instance of Pivotal Application Service the instructions are the same (as long as you have the required services).
+To build and run Axon Trader in your space on [Pivotal Web Services][6], read on.
+If you're using an enterprise instance of Pivotal Application Service the instructions are the same (as long as you have the required services).

 ### 1. Paving your Pivotal Application Service Environment

-The Axon Trader Reference Architecture is built using Java (more specifically Spring Boot) and Node.js (bootstrapping an Angular single page application).
-To run, the Axon Trader applications need certain PAS arketplace Services to be available in the "space" where you will run the applications.
-These services are [ClearDB][1] (MySQL), [CloudAMQP][2] (RabbitMQ), [Spring Cloud Config][3] and [Spring Cloud Registry][4].
+The Axon Trader Reference Architecture is built using Java, Spring Boot and Node.js (bootstrapping an Angular single page application).
+To run, the Axon Trader applications requires certain PAS arketplace Services to be available in the "space" where you will host and run the applications.
+These marketplace services are [ClearDB][1] (MySQL), [CloudAMQP][2] (RabbitMQ), [Spring Cloud Config][3] and [Spring Cloud Registry][4].

 To pave your PWS space with these marketplace services, simply run the `pave.sh` script provided.
-I needs some details from you about your PWS space in order to run as illustrated below...
+I needs some details from you about your PWS space in order to run, as illustrated below...

 ```bash
 # you need to provide this script with your PCF username, password, org and space...
 ./pave.sh <PWS-USERNAME> <PWS-PASSWORD> <PWS-ORG> <PWS-SPACE>
 ```

 > Note: In the `pave.sh` script we have chosen only the __free__ PWS service plans for each of the marketplace services.
-These free plans won't cost you a penny to run but do have usage limitations (like a 7 day lifetime in the case of the Spring Cloud Services), so make yourself aware of these and make other choices as you feel appropriate.
+These free plans won't cost you a penny to run but they do have usage limitations (like a 7 day lifetime in the case of the Spring Cloud Services), so make yourself aware of these and make other choices as you feel appropriate.

 Following the completion of the `pave.sh` script, a quick call to `cf services` in your terminal window should provide you with a list of all of the marketplace services you just created.
 These services will now be available for use by the Axon Trader applications (which is good, because the Axon Trader applications depend on them to run).

 > Note: If this was your first time using the Pivotal Application Service, notice how easy it is to create services via the marketplace.
-It's designed to be a low code, low friction experience focussed on developers.
+Pivotal Application Service is designed to offer a low code, low friction developer experience.

 ### 2. Building and Pushing the Axon Trader applications Pivotal Web Services

-Now the PWS space is "paved" we can build and "push" our microservice applications and their user interface toit.
-Again, a script called `deploy-backend.sh` has been provided to save you a little typing...
+Now the PWS space is "paved" we can build and "push" our microservice applications and their user interface to it.
+A script called `deploy-backend.sh` has been provided to do this to save you a little typing...

 ```bash
 # you need to provide the deploy script with your PCF username, password, org and space...
 $ ./deploy-backend.sh <PWS-USERNAME> <PWS-PASSWORD> <PWS-ORG> <PWS-SPACE>
 ```

 > Notice how easy it is to run your apps in the cloud.
-In a couple of minutes you'll have running services with HTTP URL's accessible from anywhere that will keep running no matter what.
+In a couple of minutes you'll have running micoservices who's HTTP URL's are accessible from anywhere that will keep running no matter what.

-When the deploymet script has finished, you should see a list of your currently deployed apps and their URL's...
+When the script has finished, you should see a list of your currently deployed apps and their URL's...

 ```bash
 name                            requested state   instances  urls